 The Group's Board set the rate structure for plan participation.
-For fiscal year 2021, the Group's Board approved rate increases of 2% for each plan.
-The Group authorized the use of \$3 million of net position to offset additional rate increases.
+For fiscal year 2022, the Group's Board approved rate increases of 2.25% for each plan.
+The Group authorized the use of approximately \$4 million of net position to offset additional rate increases.

-The Group is actively participating in ongoing wellness programs to promote healthier lifestyles and ultimately reduce health claims costs, as well as providing opportunities to members to purchase prescriptions through mail orders to reduce claims costs to the Group and members, and participating in other cost reducing measures with various vendors.
-The Group is expecting an increase in the deferral of elective medical procedures, as well as other medical treatments, as a result of the COVID-19 pandemic.
+The Group is actively participating in ongoing wellness programs to promote healthier lifestyles and ultimately reduce health claims costs, as well as providing opportunities to members to purchase prescriptions through mail orders to reduce claims costs to the Group, members, and participating in other cost reducing measures with various vendors.